webshop-tech/integration-for-szamlazzhu-fluentcart/readme.txt

 * **Document Types**: Only Invoices can be generated.
 Receipts and Pro forma invoices are not supported.
 * **IPN**: Instant Payment Notification is not yet supported.
 * **Lag**: Customers might need to wait a few seconds on the order conrifmation page before being able to download the invoice.
+* **Shipping VAT**: FluentCart shipping VAT may contain **minor rounding errors**.
+This is a known bug in FluentCart, which will be corrected in the following releases.
+The shipping VAT on the **invoice is calculated correctly** according to Hungarian legal regulations.
+This may cause a small difference (fraction of a Forint) between what the customer pays, and what appears on the invoice.

 = Language Support =